Multilingualism: Acquisition

 In second language class, students commonly face difficulties in thinking in the target language because they are influenced by their native language and cultural patterns.
 Robert B. Kaplan believes that in second language classes, foreign students' papers may seem out of focus because the foreign student employs rhetoric and sequences of thought that violate the expectations of the native reader.
 Foreign students who have mastered syntactic structures have still demonstrated an inability to compose adequate themes, term papers, theses, and dissertations.
 Robert B. Kaplan describes two key words that affect people when they learn a second language.
 Logic in the popular, rather than the logician's sense of the word, is the basis of rhetoric, evolved out of a culture; it is not universal.
 Rhetoric, then, is not universal either, but varies from culture to culture and even from time to time within a given culture.
 Language teachers know how to predict the differences between pronunciations or constructions in different languages, but they might be less clear about the differences between rhetoric, that is, in the way they use language to accomplish various purposes, particularly in writing.

 People who learn multiple languages may also experience positive transfer – the process by which it becomes easier to learn additional languages if the grammar or vocabulary of the new language is similar to those of the languages already spoken.
 On the other hand, students may also experience negative transfer – interference from languages learned at an earlier stage of development while learning a new language later in life.

 Translanguaging also supports the acquisition of new languages.
 It helps the development of new languages by forming connections from one language to another.
-Second language acquisition results in a lexical deficit.